-- a headache on at least six days
+- an attack on at least 6 days

-- a headache that impairs you on at least four days
+- an attack that impairs you on at least 4 days

-- a headache that severely impairs you for at least three days
+- an attack that severely impairs you for at least 3 days

 You might be a candidate for prevention for less severe migraine pain if every month you have one of the following:

-- a headache for four or five days
+- an attack for 4 or 5 days

-- a headache that impairs you on at least three days
+- an attack that impairs you on at least 3 days

-- a headache that severely impairs you for at least two days
+- an attack that severely impairs you for at least 2 days

-Finding and testing medications to prevent migraine pain is complicated by the cost of clinical trials and the complex relationship between seizures and migraines.
-There’s no one strategy that’s the best.
+There’s no one strategy that’s the best for preventing migraine attacks.
 Trial and error is a reasonable approach for you and your doctor in the search for your best treatment option.

 Migraine pain is most common in early and middle adulthood and can decline in later life.
 Both migraine and seizures can take a high toll on a person.